cslant/lemp-docker/README.md

 ## Add database for second project (When use multiple sites)

-What was instructed above can only be applied and created a database for **lemp-local**
+What was instructed above can only be applied and created a database for **default-db**

 For __laravel-demo-site.com__ to work, you need to create a new database for it.